Rep. Herrera Beutler challenger Joe Kent leads in fundraising among pro-Trump rivals

 Heimlich said the state GOP for now isn’t taking sides in the primary — a departure from past practice of supporting incumbents.

-In the 4th District
+4th District

 In Central Washington’s 4th District, Newhouse also faces a trio of Republican primary challengers criticizing his impeachment vote.